-Government Regulation
+Government regulation

-In the United States, the FDA regulates pharmaceuticals, biologics, medical devices, dietary supplements, and cosmetics under the Federal Food, Drug, and Cosmetic Act, or FDCA, and its implementing regulations.
+In the U.S., the FDA regulates pharmaceuticals, biologics, medical devices, dietary supplements, and cosmetics under the Federal Food, Drug, and Cosmetic Act ("FDCA") and its implementing regulations.
 These products are also subject to other federal, state, and local statutes and regulations, including federal and state consumer protection laws, laws regarding pricing transparency, laws requiring the implementation of compliance programs, laws requiring the reporting of payments or other transfers of value to HCPs or other healthcare professionals, laws governing the financial relationships between manufacturers and HCPs or other referral sources and industry stakeholders, laws protecting the privacy of health-related information, laws restricting items and services of value provided to patients, and laws prohibiting unfair and deceptive acts and trade practices.
 See also Item 1A.
-Risk Factors - Risks Related to Our Business for a discussion, among other things, of the extensive and costly governmental regulation we are subject to.
+Risk Factors - "Risks related to our business" for a discussion, among other things, of the extensive and costly governmental regulation we are subject to.

-Pharmaceutical Regulation
+Pharmaceutical regulation

-The process required by the FDA before a new drug product may be marketed in the United States generally involves the following:
+The process required by the FDA before a new drug product may be marketed in the U.S. generally involves the following:

-- completion of or reference to extensive preclinical laboratory tests and preclinical animal studies, all performed in accordance with the FDA's Good Laboratory Practice, or GLP, regulations; - submission to the FDA of an investigational new drug, or IND application under which the holder may begin conducting human clinical trials, provided that the FDA does not object; the IND must be updated annually; - performance of adequate and well-controlled human clinical trials to establish the safety and efficacy of the drug candidate for each proposed indication; and - submission to the FDA of an NDA after completion of all pivotal clinical trials.
+- completion of or reference to extensive preclinical laboratory tests and preclinical animal studies, all performed in accordance with the FDA's Good Laboratory Practice, or GLP, regulations; - submission to the FDA of an investigational new drug ("IND") application under which the holder may begin conducting human clinical trials, provided that the FDA does not object; the IND must be updated annually; - performance of adequate and well-controlled human clinical trials to establish the safety and efficacy of the drug candidate for each proposed indication; and - submission to the FDA of an NDA after completion of all pivotal clinical trials.